jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 Devs and Roles is the proposed solution to platforms such as linkedIn which generate too much noise from professionals who are not from the tech industry.
 It aims to provide a community for software developers and other tech professionals to, firstly, gain access to new job opportunities.
 Secondly, the site aims to connect with tech professionals with other tech professionals and recruiters who are actively seeking quality talent for their clients or companies.

-With the blog feature, it allows professionals and recruiters alike to market themselves with long-format, high-quality content rather than the sound-bite feed of memes and platitudes on other platforms.
+With the blog feature, it allows professionals and recruiters alike to market themselves with long-format, high-quality content.
 Recruiters have the ability to search through a catalogue of job-seeking users to connect with them directly.

 The ultimate goal of these features is to expedite the recruitment process for tech workers and recruiters alike.